flow-ai/flowai-api-docs/source/includes/_messaging.md

 ### Get audience segments

-This API call provides a way to load a list of [segments](https://flow.ai/docs/guides/audience#segments) created in Flow.ai.
+This API call provides a way to load a list of [segments](https://flow.ai/docs/guides/audience#segments) created in Flow.
 Segment is a list of your bot's contacts that are grouped by one or multiple conditions.

 > GET rest/v1/broadcast/segments?sync=true